NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DMedicalRegistrationAndSegmentationWithElastixAndMonaiLabel/README.md

 We will use SynthSeg to produce annotations as “ground truth” on a publicly available dataset like BRATS (multimodal + non-healthy brains) or OASIS (temporal/monomodal + healthy brains).
 Elastix will be used for the co-registration of the different modalities or temporal images and achieve segmentation via registration.

 *Other possible sub-projects:*
+* Extend the [whole brain segmentation model](https://github.com/Project-MONAI/model-zoo/tree/dev/models/wholeBrainSeg_Large_UNEST_segmentation) available in the Model Zoo, Use Elastix to perform affine registration of the data in the MNI305 space.
+* Compare registration performance between cross-modal registration (CT-MRI) versus intra-modal registration via synthesised MRI (MRI_syn - MRI).
+MONAI for the synthesis and elastix for the registration.
+What would a suitable dataset be?
+* Train MONAI Label model for automatic landmark identification in e.g. lung images ([dataset](https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/index.html)) .
+Landmarks can be used either to assist registration with elastix OR elastix can be used to validate the landmark accuracy.
+3D Slicer can be used to visualize the landmarks and ease the qualitative evaluation.
+* ... any other idea that is interesting to people, feel free to propose it!

 ## Objective